mindfulvector/avfp-template/README.md

+(Readme automatically translated, please submit PR with any mistakes you may notice.)

-# Plantilla de Sitio para ActiveVFP en IIS
+# Site Template for ActiveVFP in IIS

-¡Bienvenido al repositorio de la Plantilla de Sitio para ActiveVFP en IIS!
-En este repositorio, encontrarás los archivos y carpetas necesarios para configurar y ejecutar proyectos de ActiveVFP en Internet Information Services (IIS).
+Welcome to the Site Template repository for ActiveVFP in IIS!
+In this repository, you'll find the necessary files and folders to configure and run ActiveVFP projects in Internet Information Services (IIS).

-## Acerca de ActiveVFP
+## About ActiveVFP
-ActiveVFP (AVFP) es un proyecto completamente gratuito y de código abierto para crear aplicaciones web con el lenguaje de programación y la base de datos Visual Foxpro _(y otras bases de datos como MSSQL o MySQL)._ Proporciona un marco fácil de usar en código Fox puro para utilizar una **dll vfp multiproceso** _(vfp mtdll)_ llamada desde **ASP.NET**.
-Si está considerando programar web con FoxPro, usar FoxPro en la nube o convertir VFP de escritorio a web o móvil, usando Android, iPhone o iPad, esta herramienta es para ti.

-## Acerca de la Plantilla

-ActiveVFP es un marco de trabajo que permite el desarrollo de aplicaciones web utilizando Visual FoxPro.
-Esta plantilla proporciona la estructura base para configurar y ejecutar proyectos de ActiveVFP en el entorno de IIS.
-A continuación, se detalla el contenido de cada carpeta y archivo en esta plantilla.

-## Estructura de Carpetas y Archivos

-- **activevfp.dll** y **activevfp.dll.manifest**: Estos archivos son módulos de ActiveVFP necesarios para su funcionamiento.
+ActiveVFP (AVFP) is a completely free and open-source project for creating web applications with the Visual Foxpro programming language and database _(and other databases like MSSQL or MySQL)._ It provides an easy-to-use framework in pure Fox code to utilize a **multithreaded VFP dll** _(vfp mtdll)_ called from **ASP.NET**.
+If you're considering web programming with FoxPro, using FoxPro in the cloud, or converting desktop VFP to web or mobile using Android, iPhone, or iPad, this tool is for you.

+## About the Template

+ActiveVFP is a framework that enables web application development using Visual FoxPro.
+This template provides the base structure for configuring and running ActiveVFP projects in the IIS environment.
+Below is a detailed description of the contents of each folder and file in this template.

+## Folder and File Structure

+- **activevfp.dll** and **activevfp.dll.manifest**: These files are ActiveVFP modules necessary for its operation.

 - **/bin**
-  - **activevfp_dotnetproxy.dll**: Biblioteca que brinda capacidades .NET para ActiveVFP.
+  - **activevfp_dotnetproxy.dll**: Library that provides .NET capabilities for ActiveVFP.
-  - **App_Code.dll**: Biblioteca que contiene código de aplicación compartido.
-  - **AspManifestHelpers.dll**: Biblioteca para ayudar con manifiestos ASP.
+  - **App_Code.dll**: Library containing shared application code.
+  - **AspManifestHelpers.dll**: Library to help with ASP manifests.

 - **/css**
-  - **jquery-ui-1.8.7.css**, **jquery-ui.css**, **jquery.mobile-1.0rc1.min.css**, **Site.css** y **styles.css**: Archivos CSS para el diseño y estilo del sitio.
+  - **jquery-ui-1.8.7.css**, **jquery-ui.css**, **jquery.mobile-1.0rc1.min.css**, **Site.css** and **styles.css**: CSS files for site design and styling.
-  - **Web.Config**: Archivo de configuración para estilos y CSS.
+  - **Web.Config**: Configuration file for styles and CSS.

 - **/html**
-  - **default.avfp**: Plantilla HTML para la página principal del sitio.
+  - **default.avfp**: HTML template for the site's main page.

 - **/prg**
   - **/handlers**
     - **/lib**
-      - **resthelper.prg**: Manejador de REST para funciones auxiliares.
+      - **resthelper.prg**: REST handler for auxiliary functions.
-    - **resthandler.prg**: Manejador principal de REST.
+    - **resthandler.prg**: Main REST handler.

   - **/rest/controllers**
     - **/jsondb**
-      - **configuration.json**: Configuración de base de datos JSON para REST.
+      - **configuration.json**: JSON database configuration for REST.
-      - **examples.avfp**, **jsondb.avfp**, **reference.avfp**, **test.avfp**: Controladores JSON para REST.
+      - **examples.avfp**, **jsondb.avfp**, **reference.avfp**, **test.avfp**: JSON controllers for REST.
-      - **jsondb.prg**: Controlador principal para manejar solicitudes JSON.

-  - **main.prg**: Archivo principal de inicio de la aplicación.
-  - **pages.prg**: Archivo que maneja las páginas y su contenido.
+      - **jsondb.prg**: Main controller for handling JSON requests.

+  - **main.prg**: Main application startup file.
+  - **pages.prg**: File that handles pages and their content.
   - **/plugins**
-    - **layouts.prg**: Plugin para administrar diseños de página.
+    - **layouts.prg**: Plugin for managing page layouts.

 - **/reports**
-  - **clsheap.prg**, **print2pdf.prg**: Archivos relacionados con generación y manejo de informes.
+  - **clsheap.prg**, **print2pdf.prg**: Files related to report generation and handling.
-  - **runfrx.exe**: Ejecutable para generar informes.
+  - **runfrx.exe**: Executable for generating reports.

-- **/javascript**: Archivos JavaScript para la funcionalidad del sitio.
+- **/javascript**: JavaScript files for site functionality.
-  - **jquery.js**, **jquery-ui.min.js**, **jquery.validate.min.js**, **ui.jqgrid.js**, entre otros.
+  - **jquery.js**, **jquery-ui.min.js**, **jquery.validate.min.js**, **ui.jqgrid.js**, among others.

 - **/data**
-  - **/newfeats**: Archivos de datos relacionados con nuevas características.

-- **/docs**: Documentación relacionada con el sitio y ActiveVFP.
-  - **docs.htm**, **IIS_Setup_in_10_steps!.htm**: Documentación HTML.

-- **/images**: Imágenes utilizadas en el diseño del sitio.
-  - Varias imágenes utilizadas en los archivos CSS y HTML.

-- Archivos en la raíz:
-  - `activevfp.dll`: La biblioteca principal de ActiveVFP para ejecutar código Visual FoxPro en IIS.
-  - `activevfp.dll.manifest`: Archivo de manifiesto que proporciona información sobre la biblioteca `activevfp.dll`.
-  - `gxps.exe` y `runfrx.exe`: Utilidades para generar y ejecutar informes de Visual FoxPro.
-  - `Web.Config`: Archivo de configuración de IIS para el sitio, define cómo se manejan las solicitudes y otras configuraciones.
-  - `webapp.manifest`: Otro archivo de manifiesto relacionado con la aplicación web.

-## Licencia

-Este proyecto se distribuye bajo la Licencia MIT.
-Consulta el archivo LICENSE para más detalles.

-## Uso con MagicMenu

-Puedes utilizar la herramienta MagicMenu para simplificar el proceso de creación y configuración de sitios utilizando esta plantilla.
-MagicMenu automatiza la descarga y uso de estas mismas plantillas, permitiéndote concentrarte en el desarrollo de tu aplicación.

-- Puedes descargar y crear sitios manualmente utilizando los archivos y carpetas proporcionados en este repositorio.
-- También puedes utilizar la herramienta MagicMenu para una experiencia más automatizada y amigable.

-Para obtener más información sobre MagicMenu, visita el repositorio: [MagicMenu en GitHub](https://github.com/Irwin1985/MagicMenu).

-## Activación de Características de Windows y Configuración de IIS

-Para asegurarte de que IIS funcione correctamente con ActiveVFP, sigue estos pasos:
- - Abre "Panel de control" -> "Programas" -> "Programas y características" -> "Activar o desactivar las características de Windows".
- - Marca la casilla "Internet Information Services" y sus subcaracterísticas.
- - Asegúrate de seleccionar "CGI" y "Filtros ISAPI" en la sección "Servicios World Wide Web" -> "Características de desarrollo de aplicaciones".
- - Completa el proceso y reinicia tu sistema si se te solicita.

-## Soporte y Comunidad

-- Si tienes preguntas o necesitas ayuda con ActiveVFP, visita el [Foro de ActiveVFP](https://groups.google.com/g/activevfp).
-- Ante la ausencia de documentación oficial, el foro es un excelente recurso para obtener ayuda y compartir conocimientos.

-## Contribuciones

-¡Siéntete libre de contribuir y mejorar esta plantilla!
-Si tienes sugerencias, mejoras o correcciones, ¡no dudes en hacer un pull request!

-## Notas Importantes

-- Asegúrate de cumplir con los requisitos de ActiveVFP y las configuraciones recomendadas para IIS.
-- Consulta la documentación de ActiveVFP y los recursos de IIS para obtener más información.
-- Recuerda que la seguridad y el mantenimiento son fundamentales para un despliegue exitoso.
+  - **/newfeats**: Data files related to new features.

+- **/docs**: Documentation related to the site and ActiveVFP.
+  - **docs.htm**, **IIS_Setup_in_10_steps!.htm**: HTML documentation.

+- **/images**: Images used in site design.
+  - Various images used in CSS and HTML files.

+- Root files:
+  - `activevfp.dll`: The main ActiveVFP library for running Visual FoxPro code in IIS.
+  - `activevfp.dll.manifest`: Manifest file that provides information about the `activevfp.dll` library.
+  - `gxps.exe` and `runfrx.exe`: Utilities for generating and executing Visual FoxPro reports.
+  - `Web.Config`: IIS configuration file for the site, defines how requests are handled and other configurations.
+  - `webapp.manifest`: Another manifest file related to the web application.

+## License

+This project is distributed under the MIT License.
+See the LICENSE file for more details.

+## Usage with MagicMenu

+You can use the MagicMenu tool to simplify the process of creating and configuring sites using this template.
+MagicMenu automates the download and use of these same templates, allowing you to focus on developing your application.

+- You can download and create sites manually using the files and folders provided in this repository.
+- You can also use the MagicMenu tool for a more automated and user-friendly experience.

+For more information about MagicMenu, visit the repository: [MagicMenu on GitHub](https://github.com/Irwin1985/MagicMenu).

+## Windows Feature Activation and IIS Configuration

+To ensure that IIS works correctly with ActiveVFP, follow these steps:
+ - Open "Control Panel" -> "Programs" -> "Programs and Features" -> "Turn Windows features on or off".
+ - Check the "Internet Information Services" box and its sub-features.
+ - Make sure to select "CGI" and "ISAPI Filters" in the "World Wide Web Services" -> "Application Development Features" section.
+ - Complete the process and restart your system if prompted.

+## Support and Community

+- If you have questions or need help with ActiveVFP, visit the [ActiveVFP Forum](https://groups.google.com/g/activevfp).
+- In the absence of official documentation, the forum is an excellent resource for getting help and sharing knowledge.

+## Contributions

+Feel free to contribute and improve this template!
+If you have suggestions, improvements, or corrections, don't hesitate to make a pull request!

+## Important Notes

+- Make sure to comply with ActiveVFP requirements and recommended configurations for IIS.
+- Consult ActiveVFP documentation and IIS resources for more information.
+- Remember that security and maintenance are fundamental for successful deployment.

 ---

-Esperamos que esta plantilla te ayude a configurar y ejecutar tus proyectos de ActiveVFP en IIS.
-Si tienes preguntas o necesitas ayuda, no dudes en contactarnos.
+We hope this template helps you configure and run your ActiveVFP projects in IIS.
+If you have questions or need help, don't hesitate to contact us.